Distributor Legal Center

 a) Hosting by Choco

-Choco shall make a (S)FTP (SSH) server available and shall provide Supplier with username, password, URL and port.
-Supplier will be granted CRUD rights for the folders in question.
+Choco shall make a (S)FTP (SSH) server available and shall provide Distributor with username, password, URL and port.
+Distributor will be granted CRUD rights for the folders in question.
 Choco will provide separate (S)FTP servers for test and live operation.

-Supplier shall provide Choco with the username, password, URL and port of the (S)FTP server.
-Supplier shall ensure the availability of the endpoints throughout the entire term of the Agreement.
+Distributor shall provide Choco with the username, password, URL and port of the (S)FTP server.
+Distributor shall ensure the availability of the endpoints throughout the entire term of the Agreement.
 Choco will repeat faulty transmissions but cannot guarantee a transmission in the absence of available endpoints.

 3. Choco-App for an ERP system (Connector)

-Choco provides system-side integration for selected ERP systems via an app or another standardized interface, whereby Choco builds a connector between the Cloud Service and Supplier’s ERP.
+Choco provides system-side integration for selected ERP systems via an app or another standardized interface, whereby Choco builds a connector between the Cloud Service and Distributor’s ERP.

 C. File Formats